OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # October 21, 2024
 - User should be able to select their palette.

+TODOs:
+- Create the PaletteSelectionView
+    - [ ] Disable selection on colours already owned.
+Or should we remove them?
+        - Fuck. `isUserOwned` logic is wonky.
+We never set it properly.
+    - [ ]
+- Successfully flow back to user palette page.

 # October 20, 2024 (Sunday)
 It's a cold Sunday to complain.